-Thousands of adults and children take buses to work, school, and other locations every single day in Georgia.
+Thousands of adults and children take buses to work, school, and other locations every day in Georgia.
 And unfortunately, bus accidents do happen.
-If you or a loved one was harmed or experienced property damage as a result of a bus accident, you/they may be able to file a personal injury claim for damages.
+If you or a loved one got injured or experienced property damage due to a bus accident, you may be able to file a personal injury claim for damages.

 Causes of Bus Accidents and Liability in Georgia